Last Updated: November 07, 2020

 According to the OECD report, regulators find it challenging to come up with a robust tax policy for cryptocurrency due to a lack of centralized control, pseudo-anonymity, valuation difficulties, hybrid characteristics, and rapid evolution of the technology.
 As a result, different countries treat cryptocurrency related transactions in different ways.
 There’s no uniformity nor consistency in applying these tax rules leading to low compliance rates and lost tax revenues.
 On top of that, different jurisdictions define virtual currency in various ways for tax purposes.

-For example, mining income is taxed differently by various regulators.
+For instance, mining income is taxed differently by various regulators.
 The IRS taxes crypto mining rewards at the time of the receipt as ordinary income.
 On the other hand, the Australian Taxation Office (ATO) subjects mining income to capital gains taxes if the mining operation is not considered to be a business.

 While a small number of countries (Grenada, Italy, the Netherlands, Portugal, Switzerland) don’t consider any exchanges made by individuals to be taxable events, the majority of countries in the OECD impose taxes on crypto-to-fiat trades, purchase of goods and service thru crypto, and crypto-to-crypto trades.